 There is, however, one compelling reason not to join this tour.
 Whatever part of the world you come from, return is likely to lead to melancholy.
 By comparison with the brilliance of the Dutch scene, your home town is guaranteed to seem drab and depressing.

 Wassenaar, Utrecht.
-Fly at c.
-10.00am (KLM) from London Heathrow to Schiphol Amsterdam.
+Travel in the morning by Eurostar from London St Pancras to Rotterdam.
 In a beautiful estate of woodland, meadows and dunes, Voorlinden is an excellent private collection of modern and contemporary art in a new light and lofty building by Kraaijvanger Architects, with gardens by Piet Oudolf.
 Continue to Utrecht where all four nights are spent.

 Utrecht, Hilversum.
 Begin at Gerrit Rietveld’s Schröder House.
 Built in 1924, it is one of the icons of 20th-century architecture, a revolutionary and beguiling deconstruction of an urban house.
 The campus of Utrecht University is a clump of exciting buildings including a sleek library by Weil Arets and Koolhaas’ Educatorium.
 Outside Hilversum in sandy pine forest, the restored Zonnestraal Sanatorium (Duiker 1931) is a wonderful glass building with complex massing.
 Hilversum’s Town Hall (Dudok 1930), ‘the brick building of the century’, masterfully balances vertical and horizontal, functionalism and fantasy.